New Nambu M60: Design

-Basic design was based on those of the "J-Frame" and "K-Frame" revolvers of Smith & Wesson company.
+The basic design of the M60 was based on those of the "J-Frame" and "K-Frame" revolvers of Smith & Wesson company.
 The revolver has a five-round cylinder, but does not fit a "J-Frame" speedloader because the actual cylinder is slightly larger.
 The weapon's barrel has 5 grooves, with a right hand twist and 1 turn in 15 inches.
 Barrel lengths vary from 2 to 3 inches.

 The trigger mechanism is double-action/single-action.
 The Minebea M60's accuracy is excellent in single-action shooting, capable of groupings of 50 mm at 25 m.

 Variants

 The M60 was manufactured with either two or three inch barrels as described above.

+New Nambu M60 Sakura

-A sport-use intended variant equipped with weighted longer barrel, adjustable rear sight, and adjustable competition grip called the New Nambu M60 Sakura was considered for production, but the product never went past its prototype phase.
-Only three prototypes were exported for Europe.
+Sport-use intended variant equipped with weighted longer barrel, adjustable rear sight, and adjustable competition grip.

+The M60 Sakura never went past its prototype phase.
+Only three models were exported for Europe.